-- (re)gain control of your life/money/time and pursue what truly matters to you;
+- design a better life for yourself and pursue what truly matters to you;

 Born on opposite sides of the globe – Sandra in East Germany and Paul in New Zealand – we both moved to Sydney, Australia in 2005 and 2007, respectively.
 We met in June 2010, being paired up in a Latin Dance performance at the dance school we both attended.

 Latin Dance not only brought us together as a couple and introduced us to many wonderful people who are now our friends.
 It also led to our first three-month trip together – back in 2012.

 A bit of a testing point whether our relationship would still flourish when together 24/7 for an extended period, that trip in 2012 laid the foundation for our journey today:

 - Discovering we had found our soulmate in each other, we married in December 2014.

 - Realizing that our comfortable yet draining, middle-class life in Sydney wasn’t really what we wanted, we started to question our values, simplify our life and put our energy where our hearts are.

 For two years, from 2018 to 2020, these included Tirohanga Lodge, our guesthouse in Queenstown, which we lovingly restored to share this beautiful corner of New Zealand with visitors from around the world.
 While we made the hard decision to sell the Lodge amid the uncertainties of COVID-19, we would love to welcome guests again in future.

 For now, we are focused on speaking at events and developing online courses to help others create the life they love.